savitaashture/tkn-autogenerate/README.md

     tasks:
     - name: sbom
 ```

+If multiple language have multiple pipelinerun then the first one will win.

 no other language detection will be passed to the templates, it's really a
 static pipelinerun generated out of file pattern or programming language